Troy Glasgow

-Troy Glasgow (born 11 September 1984) is a British actor.
+Troy Glasgow is a British actor.

 Career

 Troy Glasgow was born in Waterloo, London.
 He attended the BRIT School in 2001 and graduated in 2003.
 Whilst there he gained small roles in British television shows such as The Bill, Doctors and Holby City.
 He gained his first lead role in the Channel 4 one off drama Sex, footballers and videotape.
-After stints at the National Theatre, Birmingham Rep theatre and a cameo in Adulthood, he went on to appear in Skins, Doctor Who and The Day of the Triffids.
+After stints at the National Theatre, Birmingham Rep theatre and a cameo appearance in the 2008 film Adulthood, and played Trife's cousin Jehvon, who is seeking revenge on Noel Clarke's character Sam Peel for killing Trife.
+He went on to appear in Skins, Doctor Who and The Day of the Triffids.